Methodology#

 [8]:

-print(f'MSD = {np.mean(sq_displacements):.3f}+\-{np.sqrt(var):.3f} Å^2')
+print(rf'MSD = {np.mean(sq_displacements):.3f}+\-{np.sqrt(var):.3f} Å^2')

 MSD = 5.111+\-0.302 Å^2

-The value of the MSD is very similar (within sampling error) to that determined as the numerical mean of the squared displacements.
-However, now we have information about the distribution of the mean-squared displacement and we can visualise this for a real material below.
+We have information about the distribution of the mean-squared displacement and we can visualise this for a real material below.

 [9]: